 Tips for the first 14 days after you get a piercing

-decrease swelling, suck on ice cubes or antibacterial or anti-inflammatory lozenges and eat cold and soft foods at first.
-Get your piercing regularly checked by a dentist.
+Decrease swelling, suck on ice cubes or antibacterial or anti-inflammatory lozenges and eat cold and soft foods at first.
+Get your piercing regularly checked by a dentist. - What to avoid

 Playing with the piercing, kissing, performing oral sex, drinking caffeine, drinking alcohol, taking aspirin, chewing gum or any other object (e.g., a pen), biting your nails and smoking.